josephsmendoza/skytwitch/README.md

 The following settings shouldn't need to be changed unless Twitch changes their IRC api, or you have an edge case setup.
 When `ssl` is `true`, communications to the IRC server (twitch) is encrypted.
 Turning this off is a bad idea, because your password will be sent unencrypted without it, allowing anyone on your network or on the way to the server to see it.
 Set to `false` to disable encryption. `host` is the name of the server to connect to, and `port` is the port number to connect to on the host.
 You shouldn't change this unless you already understand what they mean.

 The following settings can be set via chat commands, and their syntax in the file is not obvious, so you'll probably want to use the commands to set them. `users` contains a list of all known viewers and their points. `commands` contains the list of commands with set costs.
+## Building/Running from Source
+Python 3.9+ and AutoHotKey are currently the only requirements.
+Eventually I hope to remove AutoHotKey so that this program can run on multiple operating systems, but for now that means Windows.
+The file [build.cmd](https://github.com/josephsmendoza/skytwitch/blob/master/build.cmd) is the script used to set up the build environment and then build the file on the releases page, or you could use [skytwitch.py](https://github.com/josephsmendoza/skytwitch/blob/master/skytwitch.py) directly for a much smaller program size.